Tower Air: Aircraft

 Tower Air's fleet consisted of Boeing 747s in both the −100 and −200 series, including both passenger and cargo aircraft.
 The airline operated a total of thirty 747s (fifteen −100 and fifteen −200 series) over its history.
 Several were converted to freighters following Tower's bankruptcy.
 One former Tower Air 747-200 was converted to a hotel, the Jumbo Stay at Stockholm Arlanda Airport.

 Incidents and accidents

 On December 20, 1995, Tower Air Flight 41 from New York Kennedy to Miami veered off the runway during takeoff in a snowstorm resulting in one flight attendant receiving serious injuries and 24 passengers receiving minor injuries.
-The aircraft sustained heavy damage and had to be written off.
+The aircraft sustained heavy damage and was written off.
 The National Transportation Safety Board (NTSB) determined that the probable cause of this accident was the captain's failure to reject the takeoff in a timely manner when excessive nosewheel steering tiller inputs resulted in a loss of directional control on a slippery runway.